b33pbop/tp/docs/UserGuide.md

 Edits an existing person in the address book.

-Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`
+Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [c/CATEGORY]`

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing categories, the existing categories of the person will be removed i.e adding of categories is not cumulative.
+* Input values for name/phone must not be the same as the name/phone of other existing contacts.
-* You can remove all the person’s categories by typing `t/` without specifying any categories after it.
+* When editing a contact’s category, any fields specific to the previous category will be replaced with those of the new category.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing categories.
+*  `edit 2 n/Betsy Crower c/Customer` Edits the name of the 2nd person to be `Betsy Crower` and category to `Customer`

 ### Locating persons by name or tag: `find`

-Finds persons whose names or categories contain any of the given keywords.
+Finds persons whose names or category contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`